All the advanced features you need, from research and analysis to risk management

 To learn more about CFD trading, click here.

-- The trader chooses an asset offered as a CFD by the broker.
-It could be a stock, an index, a currency or any other asset that the broker has in their selection.
+The trader chooses an asset offered as a CFD by the broker.
+It could be a stock, an index, a currency or any other asset to which the broker provides access.

-- The trader opens the position and sets parameters such as whether it’s a long or short position, leverage, invested amount, and other parameters, depending on the broker.
+The trader opens the position and sets parameters such as whether it’s a long or short position, leverage size, invested amount (margin), stop-loss and other parameters, depending on the broker.

-- The two engage in a contract, agreeing what the opening price for the position is, and whether or not additional fees (such as overnight fees) are involved.
+The broker will then state what the opening price for the position is, and whether or not additional fees (such as overnight fees) are involved.

-- The position is opened and remains open until either the trader decides to close it or it is closed by an automatic command, such as reaching a Stop Loss or Take Profit point or the expiration of the contract.
+The position is opened and remains open until either the trader decides to close it or it is closed by an automatic command, such as reaching a Stop-Loss or Take Profit point or the expiry of the contract.

-- If the position closes in profit, the broker pays the trader.
-If it closes at a loss, the broker charges the trader for the difference.
+If the position closes in profit, the broker pays the trader for the difference.
+If it closes at a loss, the trader pays the broker for the difference.

 To learn more about how CFDs work, click here.